 Confirm your settings with OK.
 The next dialog prompts you to enter a password twice.
 The relative strength of your chosen password is measured and displayed by the Password strength meter.
-The program then generates the key pair and displays a summary.
-It is a good idea to save or print a revocation certificate right away.
-Such a certificate is needed if you forget the password for your private key so need to revoke it.
+The program generates the key pair and displays a summary.
+Save and print this revocation certificate right away and keep it in a save place.
+You will need the certificate to revoke your password if you forgot it.
 After you confirm with OK, KGpg displays its main window.
-See Figure 9.2, "The Key Manager" (page 179).
+See Abbildung 9.2, "The Key Manager" (S. 171).

-Figure 9.2 The Key Manager
+Abbildung 9.2 The Key Manager

-9.2 Exporting the Public Key
+9.3 Exporting the Public Key

 After generating your key pair, make the public key available to other users.
 This enables them to use it to encrypt or sign the messages or files they send you.
-To make the public key available for others, select $Keys \rightarrow Export\ Public\ Key(s)$.
+To make the public key available for others, select Keys > Export Public Key(s).
 The dialog that opens offers four options: